 When Charlotte Dymond’s body was found on the lonely moors near Camelford in April 1844 Cornwall was overcome with shock.
 But strangely there was something else too – a kind of unsavoury excitement.
 This was the stuff of Penny Dreadful fiction and to be frank the public was loving it.

-The story had everything going for it – a beautiful and pious young girl brutally murdered on a Sunday while out walking on a lonely moor.
-There were rumours of jealous lovers and secret rendezvous’, it was all rather melodramatic and darkly romantic.
-It was the kind of story the rather morbidly obsessed Victorians loved to read about while eating their boiled eggs and soldiers in the morning.
+The story had everything going for it – a beautiful and pious young girl brutally murdered on a Sunday, a lonely moorland location, the rumours of jealous lovers and secret rendezvous’.
+It was all rather exciting, melodramatic and darkly romantic.
+It was the kind of story that the death-obsessed Victorians just loved to read about while eating their boiled eggs and soldiers in the morning.

 On the morning of the trial there was chaos in the courthouse in Bodmin, crowds had been gathering all night to try and get a seat in the public gallery.
 The police had to intervene as so many tried to get inside there was danger of someone getting crushed in the scrum of onlookers.
-Later when the murderer Matthew Weeks was hung an estimated 20,000 people turned out to watch.
+Later when Matthew Weeks was hung an estimated 20,000 people turned out to watch.

 It is a place often passed by as everyone strikes out to conquer one of the moors highest peaks (400ft, not exactly Everest but the view is lovely).
-The last time I visited it was on a very busy sunny Sunday and I found a peace there that certainly wasn’t available on the rest of the tor.
+The last time I visited it was on a very busy sunny Sunday.
+I found a peace there that certainly wasn’t available on the rest of the tor.

-For more interesting places to visit try: Trencrom – A Fort with a View
+For more interesting places to visit try